Skip to content

 Bathroom and Bedroom of King Francis II

-An environment with a military theme as the bedroom of King Francis II
+A room with a military theme as the bedroom of King Francis II

 From the small living room you enter the large bedroom of King Francis II.
 It has a large Empire-style fresco that recalls a field tent, and is equipped with furnishings from various eras, but purely in the Empire style.
 It was decorated during the reign of Joachim Murat.